Baccata/tagless-blogpost/docs/tagless.md

 # Tagless-final, to the point.

-I've been using the tagless final a lot lately, and I haven't found a satisfying / down to earth explanation of why it is an extremely useful way of structuring programs.
+I have been using tagless final a lot lately.
+I am very satisfied with the approach, but have not find an article that expresses its value in a "down to earth" way that programmers in the trenches could find convincing.
+This is my attempt at providing one.

 ## Preambule